Lua configuration: using Lua tables for flexible app settings

 Environment-Based Configuration

-One of the most useful patterns is varying config by environment without duplicating the whole file:
+One of the most useful patterns is varying config by environment without duplicating the whole file.
+Instead of maintaining separate config files for development, staging, and production, you write a single file that inspects an environment variable and adjusts values accordingly:

 -- config.lua